AhmadYateem/Melodious/README.md

 - A YOLO-style detector for 15 classes of musical symbols
 - Trained on dense, real-world sheet music images
 - Handles tiny, overlapping, and visually similar symbols

-## What to Show the Professor
-- **The main notebook (`model_evaluation.ipynb`) is the key deliverable.**
-- It contains:
-  - All code for loading, evaluating, and visualizing the model
-  - Plots and images demonstrating model performance
-  - Explanations of results and key findings

-## Questions?
-If you have any issues or questions, please check the notebook for detailed comments and explanations, or contact the project author.